-McCarthy Building Inc. requires all contractors on the Tomahawk Creek Project to comply with Items a through q below.
+McCarthy-HITT requires all contractors on the Next NGA West project to comply with Items A through Q below:

-- a.
-Develop and maintain rigorous project safety specifications for use in all contracts. - b.
-Require that all contractors develop pre-construction hazard assessments on all projects and document existing conditions and proposed control measures. - c.
-Conduct initial (safety kick-off) meeting with McCarthy project management, McCarthy project safety manager, and McCarthy project superintendent(s).
-McCarthy will require all contractors to develop a project safety management plan prior to the start of their work on the Tomahawk Creek WWTF. - d.
-Require that each superintendent and all McCarthy field managers working on the Tomahawk Creek WWTF will have completed a thirty (30) hour construction training course. - e.
-Each of the weekly contractor coordination meetings will dedicate the first portion of the meeting to discussing project safety, and such meetings will be documented. - f.
-Require that all tiered contractors provide an annual, quarterly, weekly, or daily inspection of equipment as appropriate.
+- A. Develop and maintain rigorous project safety specifications for use in all contracts. - B. Require that all contractors develop pre-construction hazard assessments on all projects and document existing conditions and proposed control measures. - C. Conduct initial (safety kick-off) meeting with McCarthy-HITT project management, McCarthy-HITT project safety manager, and McCarthy-HITT project superintendent(s).
+McCarthy-HITT will require all contractors to develop an Accident Prevention Plan (APP) prior to the start of their work on the Next NGA West project.

+- D. Support the goal that all McCarthy-HITT field managers working on the Next NGA West project will have completed an OSHA 30-Hour Construction training course. - E. Each of the weekly contractor coordination meetings will dedicate the first portion of the meeting to discussing project safety and will be documented. - F. Require that all tiered contractors provide an annual, quarterly, weekly, or daily inspection of equipment as appropriate.
 Record(s) of inspections will be documented and maintained at the project sites.
-Require that all equipment capable of amputations be adequately guarded. - g.
-Require that all workers on the project are provided a site-specific safety orientation prior to starting work.
-The orientation will include information on employee workplace rights and responsibilities.
-Ensure that a competent person will be provided for all tasks as required by OSHA standards and regulations. - h.
-Require that trench plans, fall protection plans, emergency response plans, lift plans, and daily job hazard analysis be developed, reviewed, and documented prior to starting work as it relates to the contractor's scope of work. - i.
-Require that daily site safety inspections are conducted by McCarthy's Project Safety Manager or other designated individual.
-All inspection findings and corrective actions will be documented, tracked, and communicated to all levels of workers on the project. - j.
-Provide resources to conduct OSHA 10/30 hour outreach, Job Hazard Analysis (JHA) development, incident investigation, and other general construction safety training.
-Training will be provided periodically to project workers and management.
-Safety and health training will be conducted in Spanish as the need arises.

-- k.
-Require and ensure that all tiered contractors have effective drug/alcohol testing and return to work programs. - 1.
-Project safety performance will be tracked and evaluated.
-"Lessons Learned" information will be developed and distributed to other McCarthy managed projects throughout Region VII. - m.
-Require that health-related issues arising during the course of the construction project are adequately addressed by the creating contractor with participation by Project Safety Manager.
+Require that all equipment capable of amputations be adequately guarded. - G. Require that all workers on the project are provided a site-specific safety orientation prior to starting work.
+The orientation will include providing information on employee workplace rights and responsibilities.
+Ensure that a competent person will be provided for all tasks required by OSHA standards and regulations. - H. Require that trench plans, fall protection plans, emergency response plans, lift plans, and daily job hazard analysis be developed, reviewed, and documented prior to starting work as it relates to the contractor's scope of work. - I. Require that daily site safety inspections are conducted by McCarthy-HITT's Project Team or other designated individual.
+All inspection findings and corrective actions will be documented, tracked, and communicated to all levels of workers on the project. - J. Provide resources to conduct OSHA 10 and 30-Hour Outreach training, Activity Hazard Analysis (AHA) development, incident investigation, and other general construction safety training.
+Training will be provided periodically to project workers, and management.
+Safety and health training will be conducted in Spanish as the need arises. - K. Require and ensure that all tiered contractors have effective drug/alcohol testing and return to work programs. - L. Project safety performance will be tracked and evaluated.
+"Lessons Learned" information will be developed and distributed to other McCarthy managed projects throughout Region VII. - M. Require that health-related issues arising during the course of the construction project are adequately addressed by the creating contractor with participation by Project Safety Manager.
 An effective monitoring program will be implemented to assess exposures to health hazards.
-Control measures will be implemented when exposures exceed permissible exposure limits. - n.
-Provide recognition to contractors that demonstrate the ability to provide a safe working environment. - o.
-Require any contractor using tower or mobile cranes to demonstrate proper working conditions through inspections conducted by qualified crane inspectors prior to use.
-Documentation of inspections will be maintained at the project. - p.
-Require that all crane operators are competent and certified to operate the specific crane in use.
-Documentation to demonstrate competency will be provided and maintained at the project site. - q.
-Require that all critical lifts be identified, and a plan to safely perform be developed and implemented prior to the lift.
+Control measures will be implemented when exposures exceed permissible exposure limits. - N. Provide recognition to contractors that demonstrate the ability to provide a safe working environment.

+- O. Require any contractor using tower or mobile cranes to demonstrate proper working conditions through inspections conducted by qualified crane inspectors prior to use.
+Documentation of inspections will be maintained at the project. - P. Require that all crane operators are competent and certified to operate the specific crane in use.
+Documentation to demonstrate competency will be provided and maintained at the project site. - Q. Require that all critical lifts be identified and a plan to safely perform be developed and implemented prior to the lift.